willywil548/angular-typescript-universal-windows-app-sample/Readme.md

     #for modules   : ng g module modules/test   #It creates a directory by default
     #for services  : ng g service services/test/test  #It doesn't

+Again this is just a suggestion.
+You can have your own convention for maintaing the angular elements.